DATA: Discover, Investigate, Inform

 CourseSource is an open-access journal of peer-reviewed teaching resources for college biological science courses.
 A key feature of CourseSource is the alignment of our articles with learning goals and objectives that were developed by the associated professional societies.

-Workshops, webinars, and ongoing activities to support:
+Workshops, webinars, and faculty mentoring networks to support:

 - data-intensive approaches to ecology education for faculty